AnyFetch/anyfetch.js/README.md

 ### Send a document and a file
 Combine `sendDocument()` and `sendFile()`.
 Call `sendDocumentAndFile()` with an object hash defining the document, an object hash defining the file and a final callback (first parameter is the error if any, second parameter is the document).

+> If you use this, keep in mind you need to wrap the creation of the file object in a function.
+This function will be called when needed.
+Without the function, any stream you create will start sending datas before being listened to.

 ## Helper functions